 Theological Education aims to serve the strategic aims of the Anglican Communion Office to foster intentional discipleship, promote peace, reconciliation and justice and strengthen awareness of Anglican identity.
 It aims to respect exploration and experiment, honour every local context and, at the same time, calls each member together into communion and mutual accountability.

 The information and resources on offer are not just for clergy or those training for ministry, but for the whole people of God in their learning of discipleship.
-These materials will be updated during 2019.
+These materials will be updated each year.
 Here is a selection: